kaptandatasolutions/kaptandatasolutions.github.io/_posts/2025-07-28-23-00-crafting-a-local-ai-assistant-for-statistical-process-control-with-crag-article-title.md

 [![](/assets/img/crag_chatbot_local_spc_agent.png)](https://www.youtube.com/channel/UCWkX7E-ImVbf0O3ocAW51wg)

 In today's interconnected world, the quest for intelligent systems that are both powerful and secure is paramount.
-This article explores an innovative conversational agent system, known as CRAG for SPC, which stands out by operating entirely locally on a user's machine.
+This article explores an innovative conversational agent system, known as CorpoRAG Agentic for SPC, which stands out by operating entirely locally on a user's machine.
 Designed to interact with a highly specialized document base related to Statistical Process Control (SPC), this system leverages a Retrieval Augmented Generation (RAG) architecture to deliver precise, context-aware responses without compromising data privacy.

-The core strength of CRAG for SPC lies in its 100% local operation.
+The core strength of CorpoRAG Agentic for SPC lies in its 100% local operation.
 This means all data processing, from document ingestion to response generation, occurs within the user's isolated environment.
 No information leaves the machine, guaranteeing an unparalleled level of confidentiality—a critical concern when dealing with sensitive data like SPC metrics.

 ### Building the Knowledge Base

-The first step in empowering CRAG is to feed it the necessary documentation.
+The first step in empowering CorpoRAG Agentic is to feed it the necessary documentation.
 This process begins with a dedicated "drop zone" where users can place their knowledge base documents.
 As soon as a document enters this zone, an automated sequence of treatments is triggered.

 1.  **Document Ingestion and Version Control**: The system is designed to process incoming documents automatically.
 Crucially, it incorporates a mechanism to manage document versions, ensuring that only the most recent and relevant information is retained.
 This prevents the system from relying on outdated data.
 2.  **Document Type Adaptation**: A smart "switch" or routing mechanism identifies the document type (e.g., PDF).
 Based on this identification, the document is directed to a specific module for appropriate processing.
 For instance, PDFs are sent to a dedicated module for text extraction.
 3.  **Shared Folder Storage**: Once processed, all extracted text and associated metadata are stored in a designated shared folder.
-This folder acts as the central repository, accessible by the CRAG agent.
+This folder acts as the central repository, accessible by the CorpoRAG Agentic agent.
 4.  **Text Vectorization (Embedding)**: A key component in this stage is the embedding model.
 This model translates the extracted text into numerical vectors.
 This vectorization is crucial for efficient and rapid retrieval of pertinent information, even within a vast collection of documents.
 The resulting database is highly structured, comprising original documents, extracted text, metadata, and these powerful numerical vectors.
 This foundation allows the system to generate highly relevant responses.

 ### Interacting with the Local AI Agent

-Once the local, vectorized knowledge base is ready, users can interact with CRAG through a straightforward interface.
+Once the local, vectorized knowledge base is ready, users can interact with CorpoRAG Agentic through a straightforward interface.

 1.  **User Query Input**: The interaction starts with a simple input window where users type their questions.
 This acts as the trigger for the system.
 2.  **Webhook Integration**: Behind the scenes, a webhook serves as the entry point for the RAG process.
-This also enables the potential future connection of CRAG to other applications if needed.
+This also enables the potential future connection of CorpoRAG Agentic to other applications if needed.
-3.  **Local Language Model (LLM)**: The intelligence of CRAG is powered by a language model that runs entirely locally.
+3.  **Local Language Model (LLM)**: The intelligence of CorpoRAG Agentic is powered by a language model that runs entirely locally.
 Tools like Ollama are leveraged to run large language models (LLMs) such as LLaMA directly on the user's PC.
-4.  **Conversational Memory**: To maintain context throughout a conversation, CRAG incorporates a conversational memory.
+4.  **Conversational Memory**: To maintain context throughout a conversation, CorpoRAG Agentic incorporates a conversational memory.
 This allows the agent to recall previous interactions and build upon them, leading to more coherent and natural dialogues.
-5.  **Agentic Capabilities and Tools**: What truly distinguishes CRAG as an agentic system is its ability to utilize specialized tools.
+5.  **Agentic Capabilities and Tools**: What truly distinguishes CorpoRAG Agentic as an agentic system is its ability to utilize specialized tools.
 Each tool is designed for a specific task and comes with its own set of pre-defined prompts and instructions.
 When a user poses a question, the AI doesn't just search the vector database; it analyzes the query and intelligently selects the most appropriate tool to formulate an effective response.
 For example, one tool might be designed for summarizing information, while another could be for extracting precise steps from a procedural document.

 The entire process—from information retrieval and reasoning to tool selection and response generation—remains localized on the user's machine.
 This commitment to local processing, combined with intelligent tool utilization, forms the bedrock of the system's strength.
 It offers tailored expertise without any data leakage, providing an immense advantage for users dealing with sensitive information.

 ### A Practical Example

 During a demonstration, a technical question like "Use ARL indices in our SPC monitoring" was posed.
 Although the PC used for the demo experienced some performance delays, the generated response was described as well-structured, featuring a clear introduction, distinct steps, and a conclusive summary.
-This illustrates CRAG's capability to go beyond mere text retrieval, demonstrating a genuine ability to construct comprehensive and insightful answers.
+This illustrates CorpoRAG Agentic's capability to go beyond mere text retrieval, demonstrating a genuine ability to construct comprehensive and insightful answers.

 ### Key Advantages and Future Considerations

-In summary, CRAG for SPC is an agentic RAG system that operates 100% locally using tools like Ollama.
+In summary, CorpoRAG Agentic for SPC is an agentic RAG system that operates 100% locally using tools like Ollama.
 It excels at managing specialized documentation, such as SPC data, and leverages dedicated tools to refine its responses while keeping all data securely on the user's device.

 The primary advantages are clear: